minho42/roster-ios-public/README.md

 ## Support

-If you have any issues/questions or nice things to say to the author:
+If you need assistance, have questions, or would like to provide feedback to the author, please use one of the following methods:

 - Email the author: gimbapapps@gmail.com
 - Fill in the Google Forms: https://forms.gle/ErXimyrCtsRdiTkU7